ENGL 1101: Step 1 GET ORGANIZED

 ~ Your job as a researcher, is to find evidence from excellent sources that supports, proves or explains your thesis statement, so that the paper is more than your opinion.

 MLA-style documentation is used primarily for research papers in liberal arts and other humanities courses.
 This guide was created using the MLA Handbook for Writers of Research Papers, 8th ed.
-There are copies of the MLA Handbooks at the Circulation desk and Reference desk in the library.
+There are copies of the MLA Handbooks at the Service Desk in the library.

 Keep track of the sources you may use in your assignments!
 E-mail articles and citations to yourself and keep them in a folder in your mailbox.